 Dr. Batniji performs upper eyelid surgery at several surgery centers and hospitals throughout Southern California.
 He is affiliated with many fully accredited outpatient surgery centers, including the Newport Beach Surgery Center located in Newport Beach, California.
 He is also a member of the Department of Plastic Surgery and the Department of Otolaryngology-Head and Neck Surgery of Hoag Hospital in Newport Beach.

 Upper eyelid surgery at Dr. Batniji’s Newport Beach practice is often performed with local anesthesia with intravenous sedation.
 If performed with additional procedures such as an endoscopic browlift, general anesthesia may be used.
 Surgical times for upper eyelid surgery average thirty minutes to one hour.
-Dr. Batniji is careful to place the incision lines within the natural crease of the upper eyelid so that the resultant scars are hidden from view.
+Patients can expect to be able to return to their homes or hotels after the procedure as an overnight hospital stay is almost never necessary.Dr.
+Batniji is careful to place the incision lines within the natural crease of the upper eyelid so that the resultant scars are hidden from view.
 Through this incision, the doctor will remove excess skin.
 Traditional upper eyelid surgery often involves the removal of excess fat from the upper eyelids.
 However, because Dr. Batniji has found that this may cause a hollowed appearance, he only removes fat of the upper eyelids if it is excessive and contributing to hooding.